SustainableCommunityDevelopmentHub/hugo_site/content/videos/2017/06/community-rebuilds-with-strawbale-houses/index.html.md

 Community Rebuilds
 Published on Oct 23, 2015

-A discussion with Community Rebuilds' interns about females on the jobsite of construction.
+A discussion with Community Rebuilds' interns about gender roles on the modern construction jobsite.

 For more information about our internship on natural building or their program: